ysk1031/Android-Week-View/README.md

 Sample
 ----------

-There is also a [sample app](https://github.com/alamkanak/Android-Week-View/tree/master/sample) to get you started.
+There is also a [sample app](https://github.com/kmenager/Android-Week-View/tree/master/sample) to get you started.

 To do
 -------

 * Add event touch feedback selector
 * Show events that expand multiple days properly
+* Set custom display take care of text

 Changelog
 ---------

+**Version 1.3.0**

+* Add option to enable or not zooming
+* Add bottom separator for header
+* Add border for day
+* Add border option for event
+* Add support for custom typeface for header date and time.
+* Add support for custom span for event text
+* Add option to prevent horizontal scroll
+* Add source code and javadoc to build gradle
+* Fix also scroll problem when scroll is down

 **Version 1.2.6**